jfdm/notes/types.md

     (and 0 True)
     (add True 0)

-We can use our abstract syntax as a concise notation to describe which types belong to which terms, and use typing rules to describe how the types are related to each other.
+We can use our abstract syntax as a concise notation to describe which types belong to which terms, and use typing rules to describe how the types and terms are related to each other.
-Ensuring that expressions are well formed.
+Thus, ensuring that terms are well formed.

+We often use the syntax `e : t` as an ascription to associate a type with a term.
+We use this ascription in our schematic and syntactical notation.

-For instance, in our exemplar grouping the boolean terms and numerical terms together.
+For example, in our exemplar we can use types to group the boolean terms and numerical terms together as follows:

-For example, we can define some types for our exemplar and type them as:

     t : TYPE ::= BOOL | NAT
     n : NAT  ::= 0,1,2,...    | (add e e)